 While ministering a few years ago at a church in Fort Myers, Pastor Dan Betzer shared his favorite story with me from his long-running Revival Time radio program.

 It is the story of Jay Robinson, a talented actor from Hollywood’s golden age of cinema.
 He played opposite Richard Burton in the book made Hollywood-classic, The Robe.
-Jay’s performance as Emporer Nero was captivating and truly believable.
+Jay’s performance as Emperor Caligula was captivating and truly believable.

 The story goes that for some time Pastor Dan had felt led to reach out to Jay, whom he did not yet know personally.
 At the time, the actor was struggling with cancer.
 One day Pastor Dan called him